Vyral/mark-callender/_posts/2021-10-26-sellers-avoid-these-6-common-mistakes.md

 **4\.
 Neglecting to declutter.** I always say: Store, put, or throw away anything larger than a basketball.
 We do a couple of walk-throughs before taking pictures to make sure the home is decluttered and depersonalized.

 **5\.
 Restricting access.** It’s easy to say that you’ll just require people to make appointments, but it doesn’t always work that way.
-The National Association of Realtors says that over 75% of agents and buyers who get denied an appointment request never come back to that home.&nbsp;
+The National Association of Realtors says that over 75% of agents and buyers who get denied an appointment request never come back to that home.

 **6\.
 Getting too emotional.** I know it’s personal, but you need to look at selling your home as a business decision.